SAP/fundamental-ngx/PLATFORM_README.md

 d).
 How we are handling and forms errors

 e).
-Dropdown wsage.
+Dropdown usage.
 Everything is heppening inside the component that manages the iteration of the items we just pass list of values.

 ```html
 <fdp-form-group